Dec 27, 2021

 Choosing the right wire is crucial to the safety and functionality of the circuit you’re assembling.
 Each wire is designed to hold a specific voltage and amperage.
 Using the wrong-sized wire can quickly lead to overheating, resulting in a fire hazard.
 As high amounts of electrical current flow through wrongly sized wires, the wire can be subject to melt.
 In addition to potentially melting or burning the circuit and item, running improper voltage through appliances and electronics can damage the circuit, causing it to function improperly.

 Ultimately, the wrong size wire can result in damage to your electronics or cause them to function incorrectly.
 Save yourself from potentially costly repairs and determine the best-sized wire for your application before attempting to connect the wires.

-Finding the right wires for your project can feel like a challenge, especially when you’re unsure of where to look.
+Finding the right wire gauge size for your project can feel like a challenge, especially when you’re unsure of where to look.
 Look no further than WesBell Electronics for all your wiring needs.
 With a variety of AWG sizes in various materials and casings, we’re confident we can help you find the right wire for the job.
 From tinned copper wire to multiconductor shielded cables, check out our extensive inventory of products for your electronics.

 For pricing, questions and custom needs, contact our team at WesBell Electronics — we’re more than happy to help get you fitted for the right size wire.